maxkasy/home/_pages/workshops/ML_econ_group.md

 ## Reading and discussion group
 - Time: 2:30pm, Tuesdays in even weeks.
-- Location: *Manor Road Building*.
+- Location: *SR A, Manor Road Building*.
 - There will be coffee and pastries!
 - For those who cannot make in person, please join via [Zoom](https://zoom.us/j/91261172120?pwd=RUUzdDZIeWd1bTlNWHFOU2doaDJEQT09).